Referrals & Admissions

 - Where, despite a period of sustained reasonable adjustment strategies from the young person’s mainstream setting, the young person’s needs continue to be unmet

 - They present other significant needs that require sustained specialist interventions, therapies and teaching approaches that can be more appropriately delivered within a complex needs school

-- They have a statement of SEN, an EHC plan or are under assessment for a plan
+- They have an EHC plan or are under assessment for a plan

 All pupils admitted to Belmont School will have been initially referred by their Local Authority (LA).
 If, after reviewing the information provided, the school believes that the pupil meets the admission criteria, arrangements will be made with the LA for the parents/carers and pupil to visit the school.
 The visit will include a tour of the school, introduction to key staff and a meeting at which the school policies and curriculum are discussed.
 Visitors will have the opportunity to ask any questions they may have.
 This visit will be supported by a visit to the pupil’s home by the school’s Operations Manager, where any additional matters can be discussed within the pupil’s home environment.
 If, following these visits, all concerned are agreed that the pupil’s needs can be met at the school and that the pupil and parent/carers are committed to the placement, arrangements will be made for admission.
 The pupil will then be offered an assessment place for up to two terms, during which a meeting will be convened to make the placement permanent, with the agreement of all parties.